Hosseinshisfahani/Gym-web/README.md

 # Gym-web
-This project is created for management athletes
+This project is designed for managing athletes.